Learn German with TV Shows: 28 Best Series and Where to Watch

 Where to watch: Netflix

 “Dogs of Berlin” follows two police officers investigating the murder of a famous (fictional) German-Turkish soccer player named Orkan Erdem.
-If you need any foreshadowing, the German word Orkan means “hurricane” in English, and that pretty much sums up this action-packed show!
+If you need any foreshadowing, the German word Orkan means “hurricane,” and that pretty much sums up this action-packed show!

 As the investigation into Orkan’s murder progresses, the police officers uncover more and more unsavory information that puts Orkan Erdem—and even the whole policing institution—in a bad light.
-At the same time, tension and rumors begin to grip the city of Berlin surrounding the murder, and eventually, the city is thrown into hysteria as tensions rise between pro-Turkish groups, the Berlin mafia and neo-Nazis.
+At the same time, tension and rumors surrounding the murder begin to grip Berlin, and eventually, the city is thrown into hysteria as tensions rise between pro-Turkish groups, the Berlin mafia and neo-Nazis.

 “Tatort” (Crime Scene)

-Tatort is the longest-running and most popular German crime series.
-A lot of devotees watch it with friends at home or in a pub and exchange bets on the murderer.
-“Tatort” features some of the most well-known German actors such as Til Schweiger (“Inglorious Basterds”) or Sibel Kekilli (“Game of Thrones”).
+“Tatort” is the longest-running and most popular German crime series.
+Many devotees watch it with friends at home or in a pub and exchange bets on the murderer.
+“Tatort” also features some of the most well-known German actors, such as Til Schweiger (“Inglorious Basterds”) or Sibel Kekilli (“Game of Thrones”).

 Since 1970, the opening sequence has remained the same, but the episodes have kept in touch with the zeitgeist.
 The series’ trademark is its critical perspective on the social setting of the crime, debating topical issues like integration, extremism or corruption.

-Especially interesting from a language point of view is that the episodes are produced by different regional teams in Germany, Austria and Switzerland and are starring different inspectors, making it several series in one.
+Especially interesting from a language point of view, the episodes are produced by different regional teams in Germany, Austria and Switzerland and star different inspectors, making it several series in one.

-So, you can easily avoid the dialects that are most difficult for you, or, if you’re planning to visit, familiarize yourself with a particular one.
-The pace and use of Umgangssprache differs with inspectors and the social milieus in which they’re investigating.
+This means you can easily avoid the dialects that are most difficult for you, or, if you’re planning to visit, familiarize yourself with a particular one.
+The pace and use of Umgangssprache differs with inspectors and the social milieus they’re investigating.

 “Im Angesicht des Verbrechens” (In the Face of the Crime)